ChrisThompsonTLDR/laraman/readme.md

 # Laraman - Laravel Data Manager

-Laraman is a Laravel based package designed to help manage the data of applications.
-It is loosely a CRUD manager, but doesn't get bogged down in the data manipulation aspect.
+Laraman is a Laravel based package designed to help being able review data quickly.

 Laraman is really good at the index route, searching, filtering and pagination.
 It leaves the create, update and delete to the application.